2019 Workshop dates:

 Elinor Cook is the winner of the George Devine Award for Most Promising Playwright 2013 and a runner up in the Susan Smith Blackburn Award 2018.
 Her plays include Out of Love at Paines Plough and the Orange Tree; a new version of Ibsen's The Lady from the Sea at the Donmar Warehouse; Pilgrims at HighTide; and The Boy Preference for NT Connections.
 She is currently writing for Killing Eve.

-To apply please complete this form by Friday 20 September.
+Applicatiosn for this course closed on Friday 20 September 2019.
 This is your chance to tell us about your interest in writing and theatre.
 The more you tell us – within the word limit – the more we will understand about you and why you want to take part.

 We would never want the cost of a course or project to prevent anyone from taking part.
 A limited number of full and part-funded bursary places are available.
 If you would like to apply for one, please indicate this on the form when you apply.